shreyasseshadri/SaCrIfIcE/README.md

 # SaCrIfIcE

-A reddot bot that turns a string into a sarcastic one.
+A reddit bot that turns a string into a sarcastic one.

 ## Running the server